 In March 2022, the Company entered into an exclusive license agreement with Organon which became effective in June 2022, whereby Organon licensed exclusive worldwide rights to develop, manufacture and commercialize XACIATO and other future intravaginal or urological products for human use formulated with clindamycin that rely on intellectual property controlled by the Company.
-In July 2022, the Company received the \$10.0 million non-refundable and non-creditable payment, which is recorded as license fee revenue in the accompanying consolidated statement of operations.
+In July 2022, the Company received a \$10.0 million non-refundable and non-creditable payment from Organon, which was recorded as license fee revenue.
+In July 2023, the Company received a \$1.0 million payment from Organon in connection with the amendment to the license agreement the parties entered into, which was also recorded as license fee revenue.
+In the fourth quarter of